 - these assessments, whilst they may be overstated, are capable at law of supporting legal proceedings for enforcement of the tax liability, the most common of which is a winding-up or bankruptcy petition.

 By continuing to file returns, even where trading is making payment difficult, you are able to mitigate the tax liability or ensure that you or your company are being pursued for the correct sums and this will also assist ongoing negotiations to repay this debt.

-For VAT Security negotiations can result in a dramatic decrease in the security sum sought in the Notice of Requirement served on you, particularly where a Director’s new company is a completely different business or where the trading income is considerably lower.
+- significantly reduce VAT Security amounts sought in the notice of requirement, particularly where a director’s new company is a completely different business or where the trading income is considerably lower;

-For Accelerated Payment Notices negotiations led by someone with expertise in this area can result in much clearer information being presented to HMRC and accordingly a considerable reduction in the accelerated payment sought (whilst negotiations are ongoing in respect of the underlying tax liability).
+- assist with accelerated payment notices negotiations and result in much clearer information being presented to HMRC and a considerable reduction in the accelerated payment sought (whilst negotiations are ongoing in respect of the underlying tax liability).

 At Francis Wilks & Jones we have extensive experience of negotiating time to pay agreements, VAT security demands and accelerated payment notices with HMRC and can also advise and assist with regard to all tax-related queries, including in respect of any post-insolvency director disqualification claims or claims arising from a breach of a director’s fiduciary duties.